Policy shifts and market pressures are reshaping packaging decisions.

 Roadmap 2.0: A shared framework for circularity

 Roadmap 2.0 reflects the next phase of the U.S. Plastics Pact’s work—building on the foundation established through the Roadmap to 2025 and shifting toward deeper, action-oriented impact.
-Developed in collaboration with Activators, Roadmap 2.0 reflects a more mature understanding of system complexity.
+Developed in collaboration with our signatories (or “Activators”), Roadmap 2.0 reflects a more mature understanding of system complexity.
 It aligns stakeholders around priority actions and focuses collaboration where it can drive the greatest progress.

 Roadmap 2.0 focuses on five interconnected Targets that provide a shared direction for advancing circular packaging.
-Activators support the advancement of the Targets, with each organization determining how—and to what extent—they work toward them based on their own strategies and priorities.
+Activators support the advancement of these Targets, with each organization determining how—and to what extent—they work toward them based on their own strategies and priorities:

 1